caohanh1502/Zalo-Login-JS/README.md

 - Go to the login settings (```https://developers.zalo.me/app/<Your_App_ID>/login```) and set "Callback URL" to point to ```auth.html```

 ### Logout:
-- Go to Zalo web: https://chat.zalo.me
+- Go to Zalo dev page: https://developers.zalo.me
-- Login, then logout.
+- Logout (hover over your profile image at top right to see the option).

 ### Credits:
 Most of the codes are based on this post: https://nguyenphudung.com/huong-dan-lay-access-token-v4-qua-zalo-api-php